dazinator/Dazinator.Extensions.Options.ItemChanged/README.md

 }
 ```

-Note: this library is of fairly limited use, it doesn't currently work with "named" options, it serves a fairly niche scenario of my own, let me know if you have any suggestions or ideas for improvements.
+Note: this library is of fairly limited use at present, it doesn't currently work with "named" options, it serves a fairly niche scenario of my own, let me know if you have any suggestions or ideas for enhancements that you'd like to see.